ferrarimarco/dotfiles/README.md

 1. Clone this repository.
 1. `cd` to the root directory of the cloned repository.
 1. Run:
-    1. `bin/setup-dotfiles.sh` on Linux-based or macOS systems.
     1. `bin/install-windows.ps1` from a Powershell shell on Windows.
+    1. `bin/setup-dotfiles.sh` on Linux-based system, Windows Subsystem for Linux, or macOS.
 1. Run `make` (all the dotfiles and binaries will be symlinked to their destinations so you can update them just by `git pull`ing the latest changes)